 Roth IRA contributions are only allowed for investors up to a certain income level, but those rules don’t apply to Roth 401(k)s, if your employer offers you one.
 Higher wage earners can also access a Roth through a conversion from a traditional IRA or 401(k).
 You pay federal income taxes now on the conversion amount but none on any future earnings—if you meet the requirements.

-Seek tax advantages for college.
+|Seek tax advantages for college.|

 Put a strategy into place.

 There are lots of tax moves an investor can make.
 The key is to pull together a number of different strategies that make sense for your situation.
-Then be disciplined about sticking with your approach—either on your own, with a financial adviser, tax adviser, or with a professional money manager.
+Then be disciplined about sticking with your approach—either on your own, with a financial adviser, with a tax adviser, or with a professional money manager.
 Some people don’t want to spend any more time thinking about taxes than is absolutely necessary, but spending a little time assessing your situation and your options may help you keep a bit more of your money in your pocket.

 - Call a Fidelity representative at 800-FIDELITY.